 Testing for COVID-19 – 30 March 2020

 A commissioned review on COVID-19 testing methods, produced under urgency by lead author Professor Michael Bunce, Chief Scientist at the Environmental Protection Authority (EPA) – Te Mana Rauhī Taiao.
-This is a living document that will be updated regularly.

 Download the report ‘Testing for COVID-19’ (PDF, 880KB)

 Download the appendices for the report (PDF, 2.41MB)

 What were they thinking?
 A discussion paper on brain and behaviour in relation to the justice system in New Zealand is the fourth in a series of reports.

 Our first major report outlines a vision for rethinking plastics in Aotearoa New Zealand.

 Download the full ‘Rethinking plastics’ report (PDF, 27MB)